We work with a lot of people.

-Whether we are interviewing electricians on compliance matters or identifying usability issues of a new website we’re creating, we rely on people’s stories and experiences to help us to explore, discover and design human-centred solutions.
+Whether we’re interviewing electricians on compliance matters or identifying usability issues on a new website, we rely on people’s stories and experiences to help us to explore, discover and design human-centred solutions.

 But when we get people to participate in our research and development work, it’s not all about taking what we need.

 It’s about reciprocity — which is more than shaking hands and giving out bottles of wine.

 It’s about being grateful and aware of any time and insights gifted to us.